 Sometimes there can be subtle signs of overwatering on a Hoya well before serious damage done.
 If you have been overwatering your Hoya when it is in bloom then you will find the flowers fall off and the buds may also fall off before they even have a chance to open.
 Stop watering the plant immediately and review the information provided above for making changes to your watering routine.

-What does an overwatered Hoya look like?
+What an overwatered Hoya looks like

 What should you look for in your Hoya to see if it has been overwatered?